The Lean Startup by E. Ries, summary & review

 — following a “just-do-it” approach, which equals a complete absence of management tools

-Entrepreneurial success stories are usually presented as follows: a flash of genius combined with a strong character display followed a period of struggle and team assembly, leading to head spinning leap of success and abundance of deals.
+Entrepreneurial success stories are usually presented as follows: a flash of genius combined with a strong character display followed a period of struggle and team assembly, leading to a head spinning leap of success and abundance of deals.
 Eric Ries claims it to be false.

 In his experience it is all about meticulous work, system, scientific approach, flexibility, strong intent to work with feedback and having demand for constant learning.